Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 The application of philosophy to language study, and language study to philosophy, has experienced demonstrable intellectual growth and diversification in recent decades.
-This work comprehensively analyzes and evaluates many of the most interesting facets of this vibrant field.
+Concise Encyclopedia of Philosophy of Language and Linguistics comprehensively analyzes and evaluates many of the most interesting facets of this vibrant field.